palkisharma06-jpg/palkisharma06-jpg/README.md

 <div align="center">
-  # hi, i'm Palak Sharma
+  # hi, I'm Palak Sharma
 BCA Student | Aspiring Cybersecurity Professional | Web Developer Welcome to my GitHub profile!
 I'm a BCA student with a strong interest in Cybersecurity, Web Development, and Software Development.
 I enjoy learning new technologies and building practical projects that solve real-world problems.
 👩‍💻 About Me